Non-Markovian models of opinion dynamics on temporal networks: Opinion models that are induced by waiting-time distributions (WTDs)

-The $N$ walkers of a graph jump independently and generate $N$ random processes $\mathcal{W}_i(t)$ that are independent of each other.
-If entity $i$ adopts opinion $X_j(t)$ at time $t$, entity $j$ still updates its opinion according to $\mathcal{W}_j(t)$ without noticing that node $i$ has adopted its opinion.
-Therefore, the interactions between entities that we consider are unidirectional.
+The internal clock $\tau_i$ and WTD $T_i(\tau)$ determine when entity $i$ can update its opinion, and the normalized weight $\widetilde{A}_{ij}$ gives the probability that entity $i$ adopts the opinion of entity $j$.
+We assume that the events of different entities occur independently.
+If entity $i$ adopts opinion $X_j(t)$ at time $t$, entity $j$ still updates its opinion according to its internal clock $\tau_j$ without noticing that entity $i$ has adopted its opinion.
+Therefore, we consider unidirectional interactions between entities.
 Such interactions arise in many social and biological systems \cite{guttal2010social}.
 For example, followers of a social-media account can update their opinions by merely reading posts without commenting or otherwise actively communicating with that account.
-The random-walk process $\mathcal{W}_i(t)$ determines when and with whom entity $i$ interacts, and it defines a continuous-time stochastic process $X_i(t)$ that is governed by the WTD $T_i$.
-If $A_{ii}>0$, walker $i$ can jump to node $i$, which corresponds to a scenario in which entity $i$ keeps its current opinion but resets the mingling process with other entities.
-In this situation, entity $i$ keeps its previous opinion but resets its internal clock.
+As in \cite{hoffmann2012generalized}, our graphs $G$ are temporal networks because of the WTDs of the nodes.

-As we will discuss shortly in the subsections of the present section, we induce models of opinion dynamics from a random-walk process on temporal networks and examine the evolution of opinions as non-Markovian dynamical processes.
-In Section \ref{sec: general_process}, we derive a master equation for $N$ random-walk processes that are governed by $N$ arbitrary WTDs and an opinion model that is associated with these random-walk processes.
-In Section \ref{sec: derivation}, we examine models of opinion dynamics that use several well-known WTDs (Dirac delta, exponential, and heavy-tailed distributions) for the interevent-time distributions.
-In Section \ref{sec: analysis}, we examine convergence and consensus in our non-Markovian opinion-dynamics models for both homogeneous and heterogeneous systems.
+In the following subsections, we study models of opinion dynamics that are induced by the WTDs of nodes on temporal networks.
+In Section \ref{sec: general_process}, we derive a master equation for the time-dependent opinions of $N$ nodes, which can have different WTDs.
+In Section \ref{sec: derivation}, we examine models of opinion dynamics that use several well-known WTDs (Dirac delta distributions, exponential distributions, and heavy-tailed distributions) for the interevent times.
+In Section \ref{sec: analysis}, we examine convergence and consensus in our non-Markovian opinion models for both homogeneous and heterogeneous systems.